chainer/chainer/docs/source/chainerx/contribution.rst

 ----------------

 The ChainerX C++ coding standard is mostly based on the `Google C++ Style Guide <https://google.github.io/styleguide/cppguide.html>`_ and principles.
-You can automatically format the code to follow the standard or check whether your code complies with the following tools.

 Formatting
 ~~~~~~~~~~